Last updated: May 4, 2026

 Step 4: Obtain a Salon Establishment License

-- Physical inspection of the facility by RIDOH for sanitation compliance
+- Physical inspection of the facility by RIDOH for sanitation compliance, ventilation, equipment standards, and proper workstation spacing

-- Proper display of all required licenses (individual and establishment) in the salon
+- Proper display of all required licenses — individual and establishment — visible in the salon at all times

-- Compliance with all RIDOH cosmetology facility regulations
+- Compliance with RIDOH cosmetology facility regulations for sanitation protocols, product storage, and chemical handling

-Contact the RI DOH Board of Barbering, Hairdressing and Cosmetology (401-222-4998) for the current establishment license application and fee schedule.
+Contact the RI DOH Board of Barbering, Hairdressing and Cosmetology at 401-222-4998 for the current establishment license application and fee schedule.

 Step 5: Form Your Business Entity and Get Local Permits